apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 `React.ComponentType` is composed of `React.ComponentClass`, for class-based components, and `React.FunctionComponent`[^2] for functional components.

-You also might encounter more "exotic" types of component extending from [`React.ExoticType`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/f0841a3126737ab117add60b2011d7a7c10022eb/types/react/index.d.ts#L355).
+You also might encounter more "exotic" types of components extending from [`React.ExoticType`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/f0841a3126737ab117add60b2011d7a7c10022eb/types/react/index.d.ts#L355).
 These include forwarded ref components, context providers, and memoized components.
 All have different behavior restrictions at runtime, so most difficulties you'll encounter have a good reason behind them.

 ## Nullable or optional props?